corbinq/apex/doc/mode_trans/README.md

 **Example command:** <br />
  `./apex trans --vcf {vcf} --bed {expression-file} --cov {covariate-file} --prefix {output-prefix}` <br />
  <br />
-**QTL software concordance.** When no GRM is specified, APEX single-variant output is equivalent to the R regression model `lm(traits[,j] ~ covariates + genotype[,k])` for each trait `j` and genotype `k`.
+**QTL software concordance.** When no GRM or random effects are specified, APEX single-variant output is equivalent to the R regression model `lm(traits[,j] ~ covariates + genotype[,k])` for each trait `j` and genotype `k`.
 APEX output is additionally equivalent to [FastQTL](http://fastqtl.sourceforge.net/) single-variant output.
 Note that some tools, such as [QTLtools](https://qtltools.github.io/qtltools/), instead fit the model `lm(residuals[,j] ~ genotype[,k])` where `residuals[,j] = resid(lm(traits[,j] ~ covariates))`.
 APEX can mimic this model if the flag `--no-resid-geno` is specified.
 This approach is slightly faster that standard OLS, but can cause [conservative p-values (loss of statistical power)](https://onlinelibrary.wiley.com/doi/abs/10.1002/gepi.22325).
 To see accepted input file formats, [please see here.](/doc/input_files/)
 ## LMM trans-xQTL analysis
 **Example command:** <br />
 ```
 ## Estimate null LMM models for all molecular traits and
 ## store estimates for later use:
- ./apex trans --vcf {vcf} --bed {expression-file} --cov {covariate-file} --grm {grm-file} --fit-null --prefix {theta-prefix}
+ ./apex lmm --vcf {vcf} --bed {expression-file} --cov {covariate-file} --grm {grm-file} --fit-null --prefix {theta-prefix}
 ## Run trans-xQTL analysis, re-using variance component
 ## estimates from the previous step:
  ./apex trans --vcf {vcf} --bed {expression-file} --cov {covariate-file} --grm {grm-file} --theta-file {theta-prefix}.theta.gz --prefix {output-prefix}
 ```
 <br />
 Here, a linear mixed model (LMM) is used to account for cryptic or familial relatedness in trans-eQTL analysis.
 To use this feature, specify a genetic relatedness matrix (GRM) file to APEX using  `--grm {grm-file}`.
 To see accepted input file formats, [please see here.](/doc/input_files/) <br />
-Unlike `apex cis`, LMM analysis in `apex trans` is divided into two steps.
+Here, LMM analysis is divided into two steps.
 First, we estimate variance component parameters for all molecular traits under the null hypothesis (no single-variant genetic effects), and store these estimates for later use.
 Second, we use these estimates to quickly calculate trans-xQTL association statistics.
 When jobs are parallelized across chromosomes, this 2-step approach saves substantial computational resources, as the null model for each molecular trait need only be estimated once. <br />

  **LMM software concordance.** APEX's LMM estimates are consistent with the R packages [GMMAT](https://github.com/hanchenphd/GMMAT) and [GENESIS](http://www.bioconductor.org/packages/release/bioc/html/GENESIS.html) using AI-REML.